 \section{Abstract}

 We present novel constraints on the underlying galaxy formation physics (e.g., mass loading factor, star formation history, metal retention) at $z\gtrsim7$ for the low-mass ($M_*\sim10^5$ M$_\odot$) Local Group ultra-faint dwarf galaxy (UFD) Eridanus {\sc II} (\EriII).
 Using a hierarchical Bayesian framework, we apply a one-zone chemical evolution model to \EriII's CaHK-based photometric metallicity distribution function (MDF; \FeHtext) and find that the evolution of \EriII\ is well-characterized by a short, exponentially declining star-formation history ($\tauSFH=0.39\pm_{0.13}^{0.18}$ Gyr), a low star-formation efficiency ($\tauSFE=27.56\pm_{12.92}^{25.14}$ Gyr), and a large mass-loading factor ($\eta=194.53\pm_{42.67}^{33.37}$).
 Our results are consistent with \EriII\ forming the majority of its stars before the end of reionization.
-The large mass-loading factor is consistent with strong outflows in \EriII\ and is in good agreement with theoretical predictions for momentum-driven galactic winds.
+The large mass-loading factor implies strong outflows in the early history of \EriII\ and is in good agreement with theoretical predictions for the mass-scaling of galactic winds.
 It also results in the ejection of $>$90\% of the metals produced in \EriII.
 We make predictions for the distribution of \MgFetext-\FeHtext\ in \EriII\ as well as the prevalence of ultra metal-poor stars, both of which can be tested by future chemical abundance measurements.
 Spectroscopic follow-up of the highest metallicity stars in \EriII\ ($\FeH > -2$) will greatly improve model constraints.
-Our new framework can readily be applied to all UFDs throughout the Local Group, providing new insights in to the underlying physics governing the evolution of the faintest galaxies in the reionization-era.
+Our new framework can readily be applied to all UFDs throughout the Local Group, providing new insights into the underlying physics governing the evolution of the faintest galaxies in the reionization era.